Ready to Answer Your Questions

 Does the California Lemon Law apply to my vehicle?

-The California Lemon Law generally applies to the following new and used vehicles sold or leased in California that are accompanied by an express warranty:
+The California Lemon Law generally applies to the following vehicles sold or leased in California that are accompanied by an express warranty:

 Cars, trucks, vans, SUVs, and the chassis, chassis cab, and drivetrain of a motorhome